ropensci/roweb3/content/champions/files/champions_template.md

 * Country: _country of residence_.
 * Pronouns: _please share preferred pronouns (optional)_
 * Language: _what language(s) do you prefer for your communication during the training and mentoring calls?_
-* Personal links: _provide links to Website/GitHub/GitLab/Twitter (some of them)_
+* GitHub or GitLab: _please, provide link to your profile_
+* Twitter: _please, provide link to your profile (optional)_
+* Website: _please, provide link to your website  (optional)_
-* Affiliation: _please provide your affiliations to institutions (like your university or institute)_
+* Affiliation: _please provide your affiliations to university/institution/organization or other employer_
-* Community: _please provide affiliations to Communities (like R-Ladies, MiR, RSE Groups, LatinR, ReproHack, etc.)_
+* Community: _please provide affiliations to communities (like R-Ladies, MiR, RSE Groups, LatinR, ReproHack, etc. or indicate NA)_
-[] I self-identify as a member of a systematically excluded group from open source software community. _If you check this option, please provide a description (no more than 200 words)_
+[] Please, check if you self-identify as a member of a systematically excluded group from the open source software community.

 ## Expertise